 Why do we have marital sex?
 Because it is a very essential or integral part of achieving sexual union with the person we love, to whom we have given ourselves completely.

 Physical sexual union symbolizes or represents what it also helps to bring about, namely, the deeper human union – psychological, emotional, and spiritual.
-But achieving the personal union in and through the physical sexual union is a challenge, especially for men, because it is so easy to get caught up in, and focus almost exclusively on, the powerful pleasures of the physical union.
+But achieving the personal union in and through the physical sexual union is a challenge, especially for men, because it is so easy to get caught up in, and focus almost exclusively on, the powerful physical pleasures of the sexual union.

 One of the obstacles to sexual union is the differences between the sexes regarding "sexual union."
 (Of course, those differences are also an important part of what drives us to seek sexual union.)
-Men go for physical union more quickly, more intensely, and more superficially (with great emphasis on the physical and insufficient attention to the deeper levels of union).
+Men go for physical union more quickly, more intensely, and more superficially (with great emphasis on the physical, and insufficient attention to the deeper levels of union).
 Women need to be slowly and patiently drawn into the act of union, because what they want is deeper.

 Men benefit from this difference because they learn to go deeper, to understand that sexual union goes much deeper than just the physical union.
 Women benefit because the deeper union that they desire and, in a way, demand (as a price for being fully engaged in the union) – often successfully, because men find the price well worth paying – is more satisfying to them, and they appreciate the intensity with which their beloved craves them.